MasterFloof/MasterFloof.github.io/README.md

 # MasterFloof.github.io
-Title:Master Floof
+Title: Master Floof
-Description:A celebration of His Floofiness, the Professor, Master Floof
+Description: A celebration of His Floofiness, the Professor, Master Floof

 ##A celebration of His Floofiness, the Professor, Master Floof
 Pet my head.